paradigma-cl/unbreakableID/README.md

 The Stacks public DID is a profile that is registered with a username on-chain using the BNS (Blockchain Naming System) smart contract.
 These profiles are defined using the JSON web token, and its contents using the appropriate objects of the Schema standard [35], like the person object [36].

-#### 2.2.8.1 Matching BNS and DID Standards
+#### 2.2.8.1 Securing the DNS, BNS, and DID's

 BNS names can be compliant with the emerging Decentralized Identity Foundation [37] protocol specification for decentralized identifiers (DIDs), and the W3C.
-These initiatives define mechanisms by which an End-User can leverage an open provider to release identity information (such as authentication and claims) to a Relying Party which can act on that information.
+These initiatives define mechanisms by which an end user can leverage an open provider to release identity information (such as authentication and claims) to a Relying Party that can act on that information.

 Each name in BNS has an associated DID.
 The DID format for BNS is:
 •	did:stack:v2:{address}-{index}